haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   </summary>
 The values themselves are expected to differ, because [alascan] calculates ΔHADDOCK score, while PROT-ON predicts ΔΔG.
 Moreover, both tools are making predictions using different methods, so it is normal to have different results.
-However, if both tools consistently identify the same mutations as binding enreaching or depleting - this may signal that selected residues indeed play a key role in binding affinity.
+However, if both tools consistently identify the same mutations as binding enriching or depleting - this may signal that selected residues indeed play a key role in binding affinity.
 </details>
 <br>

-Now let us consider how sensitive is this kind of analysis on the quality of the docking model.
+Now let us consider how sensitive this kind of analysis is to the quality of the docking model.
 Instead of using the crystal structure, repeat this analysis using the best model of the top-ranked cluster or the best model with the lowest LRMSD value.

 <a class="prompt prompt-question">
-Consider the most binding-enrishing/-depleating mutations predicted based on your favourite docking model.
+Consider the most binding-enrishing/-depleting mutations predicted based on your favourite docking model.
 How different are those compared to the mutations, predicted based on the crystal structure?
 </a>